xames3/learn/README.rst

 L.E.A.R.N
 =========

-Learning & Exploring AI and its Real-world Networks, read more `here <https://xames3.github.io/learn/>`_.
+Learning the Essence of AI, Research, and Notations, read more `here <https://xames3.github.io/learn/>`_.